jacarvalho/pos_tag_neurons/README.md

 - Code to train and sample LSTM language models from raw text
 - Code to find the [sentiment neuron](https://blog.openai.com/unsupervised-sentiment-neuron/) discovered by openAI
 - Code to analyse and discover Part-of-Speech (POS) tags neurons
-- A webapp to showcase the work done and experiment with the trained models
+- A webapp to experiment with the trained language models